 - 1 Male/Female Red Cheek Crayfish Pair - 2+ inch Young Adults.

 - 1 B-Grade Red Cheek Crayfish - 2+ inch Young Adult (All of our “B-Grade” crayfish are simply specimens that are missing legs or claws.
 Loss of appendages is not permanent and happens commonly with crustaceans.
 They are completely healthy with excellent coloration and will completely regenerate lost appendages within 1 to 2 molts (about 2 to 3 months).

-- 1 Tank-Raised Juvenile Red Cheek Crayfish - .5+ inch (A younger and smaller variant of Red Chili Crayfish.
+- 1 Juvenile Red Cheek Crayfish, USA Bred - .5+ inch (A younger and smaller variant of Red Cheek Crayfish.
 This is a somewhat slow-growing, hardy species and will usually grow well into adult size and coloration within 6-9 months.
 In the meantime, any customers who choose to go with a juvenile specimen can save some money and experience the excitement of watching their little crayfish grow!)